-- 6.1 It is intended for the public consultations on the schedule of proposed Main Modifications, as well as the Sustainability Appraisal and Habitat Regulations Assessment Addendums of the Main Modifications to the Maidstone Local Plan Review, to commence on 29th September 2023 and finish on 13th November 2023. - 6.2 The consultation arrangements will comply with the adopted Statement of Community Involvement and other requirements.
-The consultation will be set up to focus on the changed aspects of the Plan specifically; this is not the opportunity for interested parties to raise matters on other, unchanged aspects of the Plan with which they disagree. - 6.3 All the 'duly made' responses to the Main Modifications will be provided to the Inspector, along with officer comments (where necessary) for his consideration.
-Having read the consultation responses, he may decide to hold additional hearings to discuss specific matters raised, or he may ask for additional written submissions from the Council or other participants. - 6.4 Responses to the Sustainability Appraisal and Habitat Regulations Assessment Addendums of the Main Modifications to the Maidstone Local Plan Review will be passed to our consultants for consideration, to inform their final reports, such as the Strategic Environmental Assessment postadoption statement.
-Where necessary, the HRA will be updated following the Main Modifications consultation to reflect any relevant consultation responses and changes to the Local Plan Review. - 6.5 Assuming there are no additional hearings, the Inspector's Final Report will then be issued and the finalised version of the Local Plan Review will be presented to this Committee and then Cabinet, seeking a recommendation to Council to adopt.
+- 6.1 The matter will be reviewed by the Planning, Infrastructure and Economic Development Policy Advisory Committee at its meeting on the 18 September 2023.
+Following this, the Cabinet will be informed of the outcome of that Committee's consideration of the matter. - 6.2 It is intended for the public consultations on the schedule of proposed Main Modifications, as well as the Sustainability Appraisal and Habitat Regulations Assessment Addendums of the Main Modifications to the Maidstone Local Plan Review, to commence on 29th September 2023 and finish on 13th November 2023. - 6.3 The consultation arrangements will comply with the adopted Statement of Community Involvement and other requirements.
+The consultation will be set up to focus on the changed aspects of the Plan specifically; this is not the opportunity for interested parties to raise matters on other, unchanged aspects of the Plan with which they disagree. - 6.4 All the 'duly made' responses to the Main Modifications will be provided to the Inspector, along with officer comments (where necessary) for his consideration.
+Having read the consultation responses, he may decide to hold additional hearings to discuss specific matters raised, or he may ask for additional written submissions from the Council or other participants. - 6.5 Responses to the Sustainability Appraisal and Habitat Regulations Assessment Addendums of the Main Modifications to the Maidstone Local Plan Review will be passed to our consultants for consideration, to inform their final reports, such as the Strategic Environmental Assessment postadoption statement.
+Where necessary, the HRA will be updated following the Main Modifications consultation to reflect any relevant consultation responses and changes to the Local Plan Review. - 6.6 Assuming there are no additional hearings, the Inspector's Final Report will then be issued and the finalised version of the Local Plan Review will be presented to the Planning, Infrastructure and Economic Development Policy

+Advisory Committee and then Cabinet, seeking a recommendation to Council to adopt.